 Context of This Policy

-Safety of pupils and staff is a priority for the Board of Management and robust measures have been put in place to ensure no children or staff are put at risk:
+Safety of pupils and staff is a priority for the Board of Management and robust measures have been put in place to ensure no child or staff member is put at risk:

-- A comprehensive School Safety Statement was prepared by the school community whereby all hazards are identified and remedial measures are outlined, if required.
+- A comprehensive School Safety Statement has been prepared by the school community whereby all hazards are identified and remedial measures are undertaken if required.

 - The school is insured under Allianz and a 24 hour policy underwritten by Allianz is available to all children.
 Parents may opt to avail of this policy at the beginning of each school year.

 - First Aid Training is provided for staff at regular intervals and is funded by the Board of Management.